LiTrans/BSMD-ML/federated/README.md

 - `generator_id`: (account_id) Private key of the user who create the detail.
 This account_id can be the same as the owner or can be the node who create the detail

 ### Get a detail from a generator
-To know one details writen by a generator use:
+To know one detail written by a generator use:
 ```python
 get_detail_from_generator(iroha, network, account_id, private_key, generator_id, detail_id):
 ```
-This function returns a `json` with one detail written by one genertor.
+This function returns a `json` with one detail written by one generator.
 The json contains the id of the node who generate the information and the information generated:
 ```json
 {
    "nodeA@domain":{